 Early and prompt diagnosis improves the likelihood that a cancer can be discovered while still contained within the thyroid gland and amenable to surgery.
 Once soft tissue invasion has occurred or lymph nodes are extensively involved, the chance of surgical cure drops substantially and there is a much higher incidence of metastatic spread of these late-stage cancers.
 Prompt diagnosis is also important for the patient because the finding of a nodule often raises fears about cancer and a delay in diagnosis fuels the concern and anxiety.

 The most recent set of guidelines from the American Thyroid Association specifies that the evaluation of a thyroid nodule should include clinical assessment to determine:

 Not every nodule needs to be biopsied, however, so the clinical scenario and ultrasound features are important in selecting the appropriate nodule for biopsy.

 Mayo Clinic endocrinologists opened the Thyroid Nodule Clinic in 2009 to streamline this evaluation and provide a coordinated approach that meets the needs of patients with thyroid nodules.
-The Thyroid Nodule Clinic provides a one-stop thyroid nodule evaluation that includes a focused clinical assessment, ultrasound evaluation, and FNA—all typically performed within a 60-minute appointment at a single visit.
+The Thyroid Nodule Clinic provides a one-stop thyroid nodule evaluation that includes a focused clinical assessment, ultrasound evaluation, and FNA — all typically performed within a 60-minute appointment.

 Because of the coordinated assessment provided through the Thyroid Nodule Clinic, FNA results are typically available within 2 hours, so the patient usually receives a definitive result of the entire assessment within 4 hours.
 Patients with a benign nodule can be reassured, and those with a malignant or suspicious nodule can be offered an appropriate surgical referral, often within 24 hours.